robloxdev2009/Roblox-Function-Argument-Checker/README.md

-Roblox Function Argument Checker
+# Roblox Function Argument Checker

-A simple module for validating function arguments in Roblox Lua.
+A simple module for validating function arguments in Roblox.

-How it works
+## How it works:

-The module exposes a :Check() function that takes three parameters:
+The module gives a :Check() function that takes three parameters:

 1. The value to check
 2. The expected type as a string
 3. The argument index (used for error messages)

 It returns two values:
-- true if the value matches the type, otherwise false
+1. true if the value matches the type, otherwise false
-- An error message if the check fails
+2. an error message if the check fails

 Example: